Department of Slavic Languages and Literatures

 Note: Students may obtain the certificate in Russian language and culture in addition to the certificate in Russian and Eurasian studies.
 However, they may not apply the same courses toward both certificates (with the necessary exception of RUS 207).

 Departmental concentrators who are considering pursuing graduate studies in Slavic are reminded that most graduate schools require a reading knowledge of a second modern foreign language.
-French and German are important for Russian literature.
-Graduate programs in Russian literature often require another Slavic language.
+French and German are important for Russian literature, and German is valuable for Slavic linguistics.
+Graduate programs in Russian literature often require another Slavic language, and programs in Slavic linguistics often require two.
 Students should think about preparing themselves while still undergraduates to meet these requirements.

 BCS 101 Beginning Bosnian-Croatian-Serbian I Fall

 An introduction to the Bosnian-Croation-Serbian (also called Serbo-Croatian) language that develops the four major language skills: speaking, listening comprehension, reading, and writing.
 Class time is devoted to mastering conversational skills, grammar explanations, oral drills, and reading a variety of texts--popular writing, fiction, poetry, and expository prose.
 Covers the fundamentals of BCS grammar (verbal conjugations, aspect, the primary verbal tenses, and all cases); high-frequency vocabulary will be progressively learned and reinforced.
+Knowledge of another Slavic language is not required.
 Five classes.
-No credit is given for BCS 101 unless followed by BCS 102 M. Beissinger
+M. Beissinger

 BCS 102 Beginning Bosnian-Croatian-Serbian II Spring